 Situated at the end of suburban services there was just an hourly off-peak stopping service to London Bridge (the other half-hourly suburban service terminating at Dorking North).
 With the exception of the London Bridge stoppers, fast services travelling north would just call at Dorking; semi-fast additionally at Leatherhead, Epsom and Clapham Junction.

-Forest Green would only be served by the hourly London Bridge suburban service; Holmwood by Dorking to Horsham trains, Cocking by Midhurst to Chichester trains and Warblington by the Chichester to Havant services.
+Forest Green and Ockley would only be served by the hourly London Bridge suburban service; Holmwood by Dorking to Horsham trains, Cocking by Midhurst to Chichester trains and Warblington by the Chichester to Havant services.

 The platforms are configured to enable the splitting /coupling of electric units should I look to alter the service pattern at a future date.

 On the Guildford branch there would be a half-hourly service; one an hour through to Reading (mixture of pull-push and loco-hauled); the other (pull-push) terminating at Guildford.
 With Guildford struggling to cope with just this basic service pattern, branch rush-hour services were limited to loco-hauled services from Cranleigh to London Bridge (with one starting at Guildford) as well as longer trains through to Reading.
 With the Ewhurst Green trains providing an excellent connection to Dorking, Epsom and London, it is entirely possible that the Horsham to Guildford service frequency was significantly reduced to peak-hours only with a single pull-push set just operating between Horsham and Cranleigh.

 All this is of course concocted simply to make interesting railway operations rather than any probable commercially viable service!